linode/apl-docs/docs/for-devs/get-started/lab-6.md

 ---

 :::info
-Prerequisite: Harbor needs to be activated.
+Harbor needs to be activated for this lab.
 :::

-When your team is using Harbor for private image registries and Tekton is enabled, you can build images from source using pre-configured Tekton pipelines and buildpacks from [paketo](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) to build images from application source.
+When your team is using Harbor for private image registries and Tekton is enabled, you can build images from source using pre-configured Tekton pipelines using the [paketo](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) task or the [Kaniko](https://github.com/GoogleContainerTools/kaniko) task to build images from application source.

-In this lab, you are going to create a build, using the [Spring Pet Clinic sample app](https://github.com/spring-projects/spring-petclinic) and buildpacks.
-When using the buildpacks option, Otomi uses buildpacks to build an image based on application source code without using a Dockerfile.
+## Build the blue image

 1. In the right menu, click on `Build`
 2. Click on `Create Build`